 |How to apply||

 To apply for this scholarship candidates are required to write an 800-word piece entitled "What will you contribute to the Henley Business School MBA community?".
-Please send your essay to email@example.com
+Please send your essay to firstname.lastname@example.org, attaching a copy of your CV.

 An MBA bursary provides financial assistance to a student who meets specific eligibility criteria set by the Henley Business School faculty and whose personal circumstances demonstrate the need for financial support.
 In addition, a limited number of bursaries are made available to students from specific target categories who will bring diversity to the MBA programme at Henley.

-A number of awards are available between 15% and 50% of the programme fees for September 2016 and are decided based on both the strength of the applicant and their individual circumstances.
+A number of awards are available up to 50% of the programme fees, typically between 15% and 25%.
+Awards are decided based on both the strength of the applicant and their individual circumstances.
 Bursaries cannot be transferred to another intake if a student chooses to defer their entry.

 The University provides opportunities to students from a wide range of backgrounds, who have the desire and ability to succeed.
 There are a range of scholarships and bursaries on offer for postgraduate students.
 For further information see: Money matters, costs and budgets for postgraduate students.